Skip to page content

 Major Road Network

-As the sub-national transport body for our region, we’ve been tasked with providing advice to government on the South East’s investment priorities for the Major Road Network (MRN).
+As the Sub-national Transport Body for our region, we were tasked with providing advice to government on the South East’s investment priorities for the Major Road Network (MRN).
 The MRN was established by government to support a dedicated national investment programme for the country’s busiest and most economically important local authority ‘A’ roads.

-With £3.5 billion available from the National Roads Fund for the 2020-25 period, we’ve worked with our partners to ensure that investment in the South East goes where it is needed most.
+With £3.5 billion available from the National Roads Fund for the 2020-25 period, we worked with our partners to ensure that investment in the South East goes where it is needed most.

-We did that by working with our partners to consider which schemes can be delivered by 2025 and provided evidence they will reduce congestion, support housing and employment growth, encourage more people to walk, cycle and use public transport, and provide better links to motorways and major trunk roads.
+We worked with our partners to consider which schemes could evidence they will reduce congestion, support housing and employment growth, encourage more people to walk, cycle and use public transport, and provide better links to motorways and major trunk roads.

 Our bid, submitted in July 2019, included ten Major Road Network (MRN) schemes and seven Large Local Major (LLM) schemes, backed up by a regional evidence base to support the case for investment and enable development of a pipeline of schemes for future funding periods.

 In January 2022, the Department for Transport requested that all sub-national transport bodies review their schemes.
 This left eight MRN priority schemes and five LLM priority schemes.
-To date two of the MRN schemes have proceeded to construction and a further two MRN and one LLM schemes that we submitted for funding in 2019-20 have now received the green light and funding to proceed to the next stage of development.
+To date two of the MRN schemes have proceeded to construction, the development process has been impacted by both Covid and the war in Ukraine causing inflationary pressures while at the same time LTA’s have found their budgets under increasing pressure from statutory services.
+Progression is continuing as programmes are being extended in response and a further two MRN and one LLM schemes that we submitted for funding in 2019-20 have now received the green light and funding to proceed to the next stage of development.

 A map depicting the MRN and SRN's in the south east